 At last.
 You’re finally in a position to buy the new car of your dreams and financing is already in order.
-All that’s left to do is find the exact make and model, negotiate with the dealer (or private seller), and seal the deal.
+All that’s left to do is find the exact make and model, negotiate the price, and seal the deal.

 That’s the fun part, but have you considered the total cost of car ownership over time?
 What you discover may come as an unpleasant surprise.
 Keep reading to learn more.